CraftingInC/VulkanInC/README.md

 # Vulkan in C, not C++

 **NOTES**
+Do to scrupulous individuals, I was forced to write the license into the bottom of each file.

 This is a template that can be used to get started in coding Vulkan with the C language with GCC ( MinGW on windows ).

 Since I am on windows, I used this version of GCC / MinGW : https://nuwen.net/mingw.html